drachenwald/drachenwald/offices/minister-of-lists/index.md

 ---
 title: Minister of the Lists
-excerpt: "Welcome to the page for all 'Minister of the Lists' related activity in the Kingdom of Drachenwald.
-Here you will find the handbook, useful forms, and tables to aid you in running tournaments."
+excerpt: "Here you will find the handbook, forms, tables, contacts and other useful resources to aid you in running tournaments"
 toc: true
 toc_label: Contents
 ---